ArgonDesign/alogic/doc/compilation.md

 ### Compilation process

-The compilation of a complete Alogic design into it's Verilog representation is done in one step, with a single invocation of the Alogic compiler, using roughly the following steps:
- 1. Read in all `.alogic` source files from a specified list of input paths
+The compilation of a complete Alogic design into it's Verilog representation is done in one step, with a single invocation of the Alogic compiler.
+The compiler is typically invoked with a list of top level entity names, together with a list of search directories specified with the `-y` option.
+At this point the compiler will read in, preprocess and parse all source files required for the design, based on the entities instantiated by the design hierarchy below the specified top level entities.
+The design then undergoes a successive list of transformations, at the end of which a set of output files are written into the output directory specified with the `-o` option.
- 1. Apply the built-in preprocessor to all input sources
- 1. Translate all design entities into FSMs and Networks
- 1. Resolve all instantiations and port connections
- 1. Emit Verilog modules for each entity into the output directory

-As an example, in order to compile all `.alogic` files under `src` into `.v` files under `rtl`, one would invoke the Alogic compiler with the following command line:
+As an example, in order to compile a design, with a top level entity called `foo`, and souce files located in directory `src`, one can invoke the compiler
+as:

-	alogic -o rtl src
+  alogic -o rtl -y src foo

+This will read in all required entities to compile the design hierercy below the top level `foo`, searching for souce files in directory `src`, and producing the compiled output in the output directory `rtl`.

-See `alogic --help` for command line options.
+See `alogic --help` for more command line options.

 ### Downstream flow